 The Amida Order is an group of people with a life long commitment to each other, and to the continuation of Amida-shu.
 They live their lives following basic Buddhist ethics.
 The Order consists of both lay and ordained members.
-The head of the Order is Dharmavidya, David Brazier.
+The Founder of the Order is Dharmavidya, David Brazier.
 The Deputy Head is Acharya Susthama.

 The Amida Order came into being in the summer of 1998 when three people took bodhisattva vows with Dharmavidya.
 Initially the intention was not so much to create a new Sangha as to allow those who wished to do so to affirm their commitment to full time Buddhist training in a socially engaged context.
 Over the intervening years the Sangha has developed and the Order has clarified its orientation and structure and given birth to Amida-shu.